ACampanario/advent2024/Documentation/CakePHP-Enums.md

 ?>
 ```

-### 6.-They can be used dynamically in query operations, example to get a post and only your comments approved
+### 6.- They can be used dynamically in query operations, example to get a post and only your comments approved

 src/Controller/PostsController.php